API Reference

 Input parameters depend on what input parameters were configured in the actual worker.

-• For Universal worker, it is typically "userMessage" that consists of "role" (user) and "content".
+• For AI Worker, it is typically "userMessage" that consists of "role" (user) and "content".

-• For Specialized worker, it will be a list of input parameters used in Input node, with the names given to them in Canvas.
+• For AI Workflow, it will be a list of input parameters used in Input node, with the names given to them in Canvas.

 {